 If you would like to get involved in this area of ministry, either to join our regular team or to occasionally provide flowers or foliage, please get in touch with the Church Office.

 If you would like to be on the rota as a Reader/Intercessor or be part of the Prayer Ministry Team, please contact the Church Office.

 A rota of three people serve tea and coffee etc. each week after the 9 and 11am services.
 There is also a separate rota for refreshments at Café Church.
 It involves arriving before the service to set up, and serving and clearing away afterwards.
 This is a great way of getting to know people and to serve the church in a non-demanding way.
 Currently the duty occurs every 6-8 weeks, but with more volunteers the frequency would be lessened.
 If you feel able to help or would like to know more please contact Diana Evans for the 9am service, Christine Horsely for the 11am service or Emma Blair for Café Church.

 The Light Factory & Revival Youth

 Children's & youth work is a fun and rewarding way to serve within the church.
 Volunteers will usually need to serve on the rota about once a month at, or less at the 11am Sunday service.
-If you'd like to become a helper at the Light Factory or Revival Youth you will need to undergo a CRB check, please speak to Andy Williams to arrange this.
+If you'd like to become a helper at the Light Factory or Revival Youth you will need to undergo a DBS check, please speak to Andy Williams to arrange this.